silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Make/connect-a-make-app-integration.md

 ---
-description: This article describes how to add a Make app integration to centrally manage access to it and its assets from Cerby.
+description: "This article describes how to add a Make app integration to centrally manage access to it and its assets from Cerby."
 intercom_id: 9660535
 ---